About Me & Crochet Design

-From about 2008 I've been moving toward publishing nearly 100% of my designs myself.
-This is where my new DesigningVashti pattern website comes in, in tandem with this blog.
-At the www.DesigningVashti.com website you can shop for my instantly downloadable crochet patterns and explore my helpful articles, archives, schedule of events, and more.
-If you'd like to know more about me, see the About Vashti page at my site, and see some of the interviews I've done that are available on the web.
+Since about 2008 I've been moving toward publishing nearly 100% of my designs myself.
+This is where my new DesigningVashti yarn and pattern website comes in, in tandem with this blog.
+At the https://designingvashti.com/ website you can shop for my yarnscrochet hookskits, and instantly downloadable crochet patterns designed by me -or- by my friend, Doris Chan, and explore my helpful articles, archives, schedule of events, and more.
+If you'd like to know more about me, see the About Vashti page at my site.

 Weightless Tunisian Stole

 My primary goal is simply to see crochet do things I haven't already seen it do.
-For example, I'm inordinately pleased with how weightless Weightless is and how airy Mesmer is.
+For example, I'm inordinately pleased with how weightless Weightless is and how airy Aery Faery is.
 The Lovepod Boa is a souvenir I brought back from fairyland.
+(See "Storybook Pages" below.)

 Lovepods closeup

 I wish I could display these in every yarn shop.
 In person, I thrill to the wonderstruck looks on the faces of those who haven't seen crochet like this.
-I'm discovering that I lack enough photography skills to really capture the ethereal quality possible with crochet.
+For the past few years I've scrambled to develop the photography skills to adequately capture ethereal qualities possible with crochet.

 It's important to me to help correct existing perceptions of crochet; seems it's seldom perceived accurately or fairly.
 Maybe because it's relatively young as hand-created fabrics go; or maybe it isn't and we don't have enough information to know for sure.
 There are probably as many theories as there are people who puzzle over why crochet is blithely misperceived and chronically underestimated.